cloudify-cosmo/docs.getcloudify.org/content/plugins/diamond.md

 Note that handlers are configured as part of the `global config`.

 {{% gsNote %}}
 Diamond's wide range of collectors, handlers and extensibility possibilities comes with a price - It's not always promised that you'll have all the required dependencies built into your instance.

-For example, you might find yourself trying to use the `MongoDBCollector` collector which imports the [pymongo](http://api.mongodb.org/python/current/) module internally.
-Since `pymongo` is not a part of the Python standard library, this will fail unless you will install it separately.
+For example, if you try to use the `MongoDBCollector` collector, which imports the [pymongo](http://api.mongodb.org/python/current/) module internally, the call will fail unless you have installed `pymongo`.
+This is because `pymongo` is not a part of the Python standard library.
 See the [nodecellar example](https://github.com/cloudify-cosmo/cloudify-nodecellar-example) for more information.
 {{% /gsNote %}}